History of rail transport in Malawi: Colonial railway operations

 Unfortunately, the Zambezi Bridge and northern extension to Lake Nyasa created less traffic than anticipated, and it was only in 1946 that the traffic levels predicted in 1937 were reached.
 By this time, motor transport was becoming an alternative to rail, but government regulations designed to promote the use of the railway hindered the development of road transport.
-All the rail lines were narrow gauge and single track, and the Shire Highlands Railway in particular had sharp curves and steep gradients, so the system was inadequate for heavy train loads.
+All the rail lines were Cape gauge and single track, and the Shire Highlands Railway in particular had sharp curves and steep gradients, so the system was inadequate for heavy train loads.
 Maintenance costs were high and freight volumes were low, so freight rates were up to three times those of Rhodesian and East African lines.

 Independent Malawi

 Upon independence, Nyasaland Railways changed its name to Malawi Railways Limited.

 On 17 May 1968 work began on a 101 km rail extension to connect Malawi Railways to the existing Nacala railway in Mozambique, to give Malawi access to the seaport of Nacala in northern Mozambique.
-The new railway connected to Malawi's north–south line at Nkaya, and to the existing Nacala line at Nova Freixo in Mozambique (present-day Cuamba).
+The new railway connected to Malawi's north–south line (part of the Sena railway) at Nkaya, and to the existing Nacala line at Nova Freixo in Mozambique (present-day Cuamba).
 The line was inaugurated by President Hastings Banda on 4 July 1970 and began operations on 3 August.
 The project cost £5.4 million, financed by a long-term, low-interest loan from the Industrial Development Corporation of South Africa.
 An extension of the Sena railway, starting from the city Salima, towards the west, reaching Lilongwe and Mchinji, was completed in 1979.

 Although costly and inefficient, the rail link to Beira remained a main bulk transport link until 1979 when it was destroyed by RENAMO forces in the Mozambican Civil War.
 By then, Malawi had its second rail link to the Mozambique port of Nacala.
 In 1984 the Nacala link was also lost, when the Nacala railway was destroyed by RENAMO forces.

+Although the Sena railway sections in Mozambique were all reopened by 2025, the Malawian section from Marka to Blantyre had not reopened as of February 2026.

 Lake services were separated from Malawi Railways in 1994.

 The Nacala railway link was later restored, and is Malawi's principal route for imports and exports today.
 In 2017, the Nacala railway link was extended west from Nkaya junction to the coal mines at Moatize in Mozambique.

+In 2010 a north-western extension of the main line was completed from Mchinji to Chipata in Zambia to provide Zambia with another export/import corridor.
+In 2013 the line was reported as idle because there are few facilities at Chipata.
+Freight services operated in 2014–2016 but have been idle since, though talks took place in 2025 between Zambia Railways and CFM on restarting.